ganji15/PyGT-HCCR/README.md

 ```

 ## License
-HiGAN+ is free for academic research purposes.
+PyGT is free for academic research purposes.